Prague Microfestival (PMF) is an annual festival of the arts, combining contemporary writing with art, film, and performance.

 PMF is also cultural innovator in itself, presenting MICROLAB, an experimental conference, for the first time this year.
 PMF will also host MICROSHOW, a pop-up gallery of visual artwork by invited artists.

 It was originally conceived as the natural successor of the Prague International Poetry Festival (2004), which welcomed readings from more than 40 writers, over 20 countries.
-Prague Microfestival remains centred on experimental poetry, with previous themes including visual writing, performative texts, phonic poetry, fiction on the border between language and music, intermedia writing, and conceptual and performance poetry, and many others.
+PMF remains centred on writing, with previous themes including visual writing, performative texts, phonic poetry, fiction on the border between language and music, intermedia writing, and conceptual and performance poetry, and many others.

-Featured authors have included Alice Notley, winner of the Pulitzer Prize and Lenore Marshall Award (1998 and 2007 respectively), Pierre Joris, winner of the PEN Award for Poetry in Translation (2005), the American conceptual writer Vanessa Place, Barrett Watten (winner of the René Wellek prize, 2004), Keston Sutherland, Paal Bjelke Andersen, and many others, performing alongside established and emerging Czech authors including Jaromír Typlt (winner of the Jirí Orten prize, 1994) and Ondrej Buddeus (winner of the Magnesia Litera Prize, 2014) and Markéta Baňková (winner of the best Czech book, 2016).
+Featured authors have included Alice Notley, winner of the Pulitzer Prize and Lenore Marshall Award (1998 and 2007 respectively), Pierre Joris, winner of the PEN Award for Poetry in Translation (2005), the American conceptual writer Vanessa Place, Barrett Watten (winner of the René Wellek prize, 2004), Keston Sutherland, Paal Bjelke Andersen, and many others, performing alongside established and emerging Czech authors including Jaromír Typlt (winner of the Jiří Orten prize, 1994), Ondřej Buddeus (winner of the Magnesia Litera Prize, 2014) and Markéta Baňková (winner of the best Czech book, 2016).